SahityaRoy/decentralized-payment-getway/README.md

-# dePay
+# Welcome to Decentralized payment

-dePay is a unified payment getaway that gives us a seamless, secure and decentralise gateway with end-to-end analytics.
+D-Pay is a unified payment getaway that gives us a seamless, secure and decentralise gateway with end-to-end analytics.